fdefelici/vs-funreal/README.md

 * Create/Rename/Delete `plugins` choosing from *Unreal Plugin Templates*
 * Create/Rename/Delete `modules` (for plugin modules and game modules) choosing from *Unreal Templates*
 * `Keep in Sync` UE Project and VS Solution (invoking UBT automatically)
-* `Keep consistent` the code base, updating properly *.uproject, .uplugin, .Build.cs, .Target.cs*, module source file, and C++ include file directive, even cross modules, depenging on the operation executed (for more details read [here](./docs/DETAILS.md)).
+* `Keep consistent` the code base, updating properly *.uproject, .uplugin, .Build.cs, .Target.cs*, module source file, and C++ include file directive, even cross modules, depenging on the operation executed (look at [this section](#details) for more details).

 > NOTE: While using `FUnreal` extension, it is still possible to create plugins and C++ classes from Unreal Editor or doing operations on the project directly on filesystem.
 The important thing is that UBT has been run succesfully and VS Solution has been reloaded.